The Case for Choice

 During the past two decades, not every charter school authorized in Michigan has turned out to be a success story.
 There have been challenges and closures along the way; some of which have been reported in the press, while others have been effectively addressed behind the scenes with less fanfare.

-Myth: Charter schools only care about profit. . . .
+Myth: Charter public schools only care about profit. . . .

 Charter schools don’t HAVE the profits many people imagine.
 Yes, it’s true that many wealthy individuals are involved in charter schooling.
 However, their incomes are by and large from other sources, and education is for them a passion and/or an avocation, not a strong source of personal cash flow.

-Myth: Charter schools teach religion . . .
+Myth: Charter public schools teach religion . . .

-Charter schools are prohibited from teaching religion pursuant to state law.
+Charter public schools are prohibited from teaching religion pursuant to state law.

-Myth: Charter schools “cherry pick” students from other schools . . .
+Myth: Charter public schools “cherry pick” students from other schools . . .

-Myth: Charter schools do not use certified teachers . . .
+Myth: Charter public schools do not use certified teachers . . .

-Charter schools are subject to the same certification and “highly qualified” provisions of state and federal law as all other schools.
-Not only do charter schools use certified and highly qualified staff, they also submit to periodic audits by their authorizers and the state to ensure their compliance.
+Charter public schools are subject to the same certification and “highly qualified” provisions of state and federal law as all other schools.
+Not only do charters use certified and highly qualified staff, they also submit to periodic audits by their authorizers and the state to ensure their compliance.

-Myth: Charter schools take money from other public schools . . .
+Myth: Charter public schools take money from other public schools . . .